14. Backend / Services

 Occurring Events which trigger Data Load

-activated by pointing the DestinationObjects RefID
+activated by pointing the DestinationObjects RefID to the ServiceConnector

-ObjectID in skeleton.json
+ObjectID in skeleton.json.

 After it has been connected, any systems fired event will cause the connected service to re-trigger data load.

-12.2.1.
+14.2.1.
 Object Properties

 Property |